transistormuncher/flex/README.md

 ## The challenge

 Your goal is to help FlexPower make sense of all this data, in particular:
-- compute the trading revenues
+- compute the trading revenues.
-- compute the imbalance cost for each asset
+- compute the imbalance cost for each asset.
-- compute invoices for each asset
+- compute invoices for each asset.
 - create a report that helps FlexPower understand the performance of its portfolio.

 You can use any tools you want, but we recommend using python for any coding involved and SQL for queries and data processing.